sirixdb/sirixdb.github.io/xquery-api.md

 new XQuery(query).prettyPrint().serialize(ctx, System.out);
 ```

-or via `jn:doc(xs:string, xs:string, xs:int) as json-item()`, which is almost identical as the version to open XML-resources.
-The first parameter is the database to open, the second parameter the resource and the last one is the optional revision to open (without the last parameter it opens the most recent revision).
+or via `jn:doc(xs:string, xs:string, xs:int) as json-item()`, which is almost identical as the version to open XML resources.
+The first parameter is the database to open, the second parameter the resource and the last parameter is the optional revision to open.
+Without the last parameter SirixDB opens the most recent revision.

-For instance if we have stored the following very simple JSON-string as a resource in Sirix `{"sirix":{"revisionNumber":1}}`, then you can retrieve the revisionNumber simply via:
+For instance if we have stored the following very JSON-string as a resource in SirixDB `{"sirix":{"revisionNumber":1}}`, then we'll be able to retrieve the revisionNumber simply via:

 `jn:doc('mycol.jn','mydoc.jn')=>sirix=>revisionNumber`

-This shows the `deref`-operator `=>` which is used to select object/record values by their key name.
+This example query shows the `deref`-operator `=>` which is used to select object values by their key name.

-We'll save other JSON-stuff for later on.
-But first we want to show how to update XML- and JSON-resources.
+We'll save other JSON examples for later.
+First, we want to show how to update XML and JSON resources.

-### Update the resource
+### Update a Resource

-In order to update a resource you're able to use XQuery Update statements.
-First we load an XML-document again into a `database/resource` whereas the database is named `mycol.xml` and the resource `mydoc.xml`.
-Then we open the database/resource again in their most recent revision and insert an XML fragment (`<a><b/></a>`) as a first child into the root element log.
-The result is serialized to `STDOUT` again.
+In order to update a resource we're able to use XQuery Update statements.
+First we load an XML document again into a resource in a (to be created) database.
+The database is named `mycol.xml` and the resource `mydoc.xml`.
+Then we open the database and the resource again.
+We open the resource in its most recent revision and insert an XML fragment (`<a><b/></a>`) as a first child into the root element log.
+We serialize the result to `STDOUT` again.

 ```java
 // Prepare sample document.